ten7/handbook.ten7.com/050-how-we-do-things.md

 ---
-title: 'How we do things'
+title: 'How We Do Things'
-image_align: left
 ---
-# How we do things

 ## Working Remotely